resnowh/LittleProgram/README.md

-# LittleProgram
+# Little Program
-A basic little program we just do for fun.
+A little program we just do it for fun.